Vyral/base-template/_posts/2018-06-21-giving-some-shine-to-an-essential-behind-the-scenes-member-of-our-team.md

 <center>&nbsp;</center>

 Today I’d like to introduce you to an important member of our team that doesn’t always get the shine she deserves.
-Many of my clients have never met Brittany Perez, but at one point or another they've definitely worked with her. &nbsp;**Brittany is our transaction coordinator, and she’s been with us for five years now.&nbsp;**
+Many of my clients have never met Brittany Perez, but at one point or another they’ve definitely worked with her. &nbsp;**Brittany is our transaction coordinator, and she’s been with us for five years now.&nbsp;**

 She was trained by me and probably knows a little bit more than me about the business by now.
 I just wanted to put a face to the name, and give you an idea of all the behind-the-scenes things she does for us.&nbsp;

 {% include pullquote.html %}

-**Once a home is ready to be listed, Brittany is the one making sure everything is handled properly.** Once the home goes under contract, she handles the inspection, appraisals, and stays in constant communication with all of our clients.
-She ensures all the deadlines are hit so that everything flows seamlessly.&nbsp;
+**Once a home is ready to be listed, Brittany is the one making sure everything is handled properly.** Then when the home goes under contract, she handles the inspection, appraisals, and stays in constant communication with all of our clients.&nbsp;

-If you need any help buying or selling real estate or if you just have any questions, don't hesitate to reach out and give us a call or send us an email today.
+If you need any help buying or selling real estate or if you just have any questions, don’t hesitate to reach out and give us a call or send us an email today.
 We look forward to hearing from you soon.